LIS Medical and Healthcare

-LIS medical plays an essential role as it helps collect and organize data relating to patients.
+The LIS plays an essential role as it helps collect and organize data relating to patients.
 This lab management software collects data from different medical equipment such as Magnetic Resonance Imaging (MRI) machines, CT scans, and other laboratory instruments and analyzers.

-LIS medical ensures data goes directly to the patient information database.
+The LIS ensures data goes directly to the patient information database.
 Sometimes the information is held in the terminal server.
 Users can extract this information from the patient information database and display them in charts or as individual results.

 Clinical Information applications access data from the Patient Information Database in the LIS and present this information to users as individual results or as charts.

-Independent laboratories and LIS healthcare
+Independent laboratories and LIS in Healthcare

-If you run an independent laboratory and have any significant testing volume, you should consider using lab management software.
+If you run an independent laboratory and have any significant testing volume, you should consider using lab information system software.
 Your customers and your patients will appreciate how effective your lab is and the speed and efficiency of your clinical workflows.
 You will have the patients' data (history) if they used your services in the past, and you will find it easier to run tests.

-In anatomic and clinical pathology laboratories, the laboratory information system helps information to flow as required while generating results.
+In anatomic pathology and clinical laboratories, the laboratory information system helps information to flow as required while generating results.
 The process includes:

 - Pre-analytical phase

 In the pre-analytical phase, the LIS facilitates test ordering, specimen collection, and processing.